Here's another one of my politically incorrect, too little too late, pain

 New York or LA does not mean that they are an American company.
 Just because

-ESP inspects their crap in the USA it doesn't mean that the bulk of
+ESP inspects their guitars in the USA it doesn't mean that ALL of

 their product 100% is still made in Asian countries.
 These companies will do